4 Must-Have Name Books for Your Classroom

 The Name Jar by Yangsook Choi

-Read Aloud (https://www.youtube.com/watch?v=bGCuOEoEXSc
+Read Aloud (https://www.youtube.com/watch?v=bGCuOEoEXSc)

 The Name Jar teaches students that all of our names mean something.
-Embarrassed after students made fun of her name, Unhei asks her mom for an American name because her name is so hard to pronounce.
+Embarrassed after students made fun of her name, Unhei asked her mom for an American name because her name was so hard to pronounce.
 Unhei learns that it is a good thing to be different.
 By the end of the book, Unhei not only embraces her name and culture by sharing it with her schoolmates.

 Alma and How She Got Her Name by Juana Martinez-Neal